Home > Saving and investing your money > How does the annual ISA allowance work?

 How much money are you allowed to pay into someone else’s ISA?

 The annual allowance limit applies to the person who owns the ISA, not whoever is putting money in.
-That means you could put up to £20,000 in someone else’s ISA without this affecting your own limit.
+That means you could put up to £20,000 in someone else’s ISA without affecting your own limit.

 But that would be very generous!
 This would need to be a gift, you can't hold money on behalf of someone else in your ISA.